Bobota, Croatia: History

 Bobota was the first village in Vukovar region where Yugoslav Partisans resistance was organized during the World War II in Yugoslavia.
+In the Vukovar area, Ustaša authorities did not immediately launch large-scale killings against Serb communities in the first mass killing phase from April to May 1941 which targeted area that lacked significant economic value.
+Wealthier regions such as Vukovar saw a more restrained approach, as peace and order were crucial for the continuity of industry and agriculture.
+Mass shootings in town began in late July 1941 after the first act of resistance in Bobota.
+The following day, the Ustaša forces encircled the village, interrogated and terrorized the inhabitants, and arrested 45 people.
+Thirty of them were sent to the Jadovno concentration camp, while 15 were sentenced to death by a hastily convened traveling summary court and execution being carried at the Dudik site.
+Over 500 people will be executed at the site during the war with the place being turned into the Dudik Memorial Park subsequently.
 On 26 August 1941 local Ustaše representative was attacked under the leadership of Đoko Patković.
+Represion led to further resistance and imprisonment of 500 residents of Bobota, Trpinja and Vera in September of 1941.
 96 residents of Bobota lost they lives during the World War II resulting in post-war reputation of the village as a regional stronghold of the resistance movement.
 In the first years following the World War II in Yugoslavia and before 1948 Tito–Stalin split the new Yugoslavia implemented a number of policies copied from the Soviet Union including some aspects of collectivization in the Soviet Union.
 Rural resistance to this policy led to an incident in Bobota in 1945 when an anonymous humorous graffiti appeared in the village subsequently described by new authorities as an "enemy act by kulak elements".
 The inscription, which rhyme in original language, stated "Kralju Petre, dođi nam do žetve, jer nam Tito odnese sve žito" or in English "King Peter, come before our harvest, because Tito took away all of our grain".
 During the existence of the SFR Yugoslavia Bobota, nevertheless, gained reputation of comparatively prosperous village.